Drywall Cost Calculator (USA)

 It’s not just the price of the Sheetrock board.
 A complete material package includes:

-Pro Tip: Buying “bulk” packs of mud is cheaper than buying small buckets, but check the expiration date.
+Pro Tip: Buying “bulk” buckets of mud is cheaper than buying small buckets, but always check the expiration date on the lid.

 2. Labor Costs